Airport waits mount as government shutdown drags on

 At a Dec.
 11 meeting with the Democratic leaders, Trump said he would be "proud" to shut down the government over funding for his proposed border wall.
 "I will be the one to shut it down.
 I won't blame you for it," he said at the time.

+The chairman of the House Homeland Security Committee, Rep. Bennie Thompson, D-Miss., urged the president to open the government soon.

+"Not only will continuing the shutdown increase airport delays and hinder commerce, it could have a negative impact on aviation security if a resolution does not come quickly," Thompson said in a statement.

-A Washington Post-ABC News poll published over the weekend found that 53 percent of respondents blamed Trump and congressional Republicans for the shutdown, while 29 percent blame Democrats in Congress.
-Thirteen percent said both sides are responsible.
+A Quinnipiac University poll released Monday showed that 56 percent of American voters blamed Trump and congressional Republicans for the shutdown, while 36 percent blame Democrats.
+Trump's $5.7 billion wall remains unpopular with the public, with 55 percent against it and 43 percent in favor.

 In the meantime, hundreds of thousands of federal workers and a large number of contractors are going without pay.
 Some are getting by thanks to the kindness of strangers.